11 Stretches For Tight Hip Flexors – A Complete Guide

 4. Exhale, lower your chest slowly and touch the floor with your head.

-5. Hold the pose for as long as you are comfortable.
-Breathe in and breathe out.
+5. Hold this flexibility yoga pose for as long as you are comfortable.
+Breathe in and breathe out as you stay in this position.

 6. Inhale and release the pose by getting back up.